Become a Vendor

 The Prescott Farmers Market welcomes growers from Yavapai County as well as other counties in Arizona.
 All products sold at the market must be grown and/or produced by the vendor.
 No reselling is permitted.
 Food vendors from Arizona are also welcome: all processed food must contain a minimum of 10% AZ-grown ingredients; crafts must contain a minimum of 80% locally-grown or wild-harvested products.
 All vendor applications must be reviewed by the Market Manager and are subject to inspection at any point during the season.
 Applicants must be accepted in writing before they can attend the Prescott Farmers Market.
 Applicants who are denied will receive a full refund.
-For detailed information about becoming a vendor, please read the 2016 Rules and Regulations.
+For detailed information about becoming a vendor, please read our Rules and Regulations.

 Food/Agricultural Craft Vendors

 We require that all vendors use a minimum of 10% Arizona- grown/produced ingredients in their processed food products, and 80% Arizona-grown agricultural product in their craft items.
 This ensures that all of the vendors at the market support our mission of supporting local agriculture.
-Please don’t be scared by this; we want to help all vendors comply.
+Please don’t be intimidated by this; we want to help all vendors comply.
 Complete a product plan by listing all ingredients in your products along with your sources.
 In addition be prepared to show receipts at the time of your inspection.
 We will accept this percentage as volume, weight or number of ingredients in the ingredient list.
 We can also help you to source Arizona ingredients.
 Although the market itself is a great source for local products, ingredients do not need to come from vendors at the market – they can come from any Arizona source, whether from small growers, large producers, or retail establishments, as long as it can be traced back to an Arizona source.
 Please email firstname.lastname@example.org with any questions or concerns.
 We are confident that all who are willing can comply with this rule.